csaid/csaid.github.io/_posts/2020-01-10-optimizing-sample-sizes-in-ab-testing-part-III.md

 In [Part II](/2020/01/10/optimizing-sample-sizes-in-ab-testing-part-II/), we learned how before the experiment starts we can estimate $\hat{L}$, the expected post-experiment lift, a probability weighted average of outcomes.

 In Part III, we'll discuss how to estimate what is perhaps the most important per-unit cost of experimentation: the forfeited benefits that are lost by delayed shipment.
-This leads to something I think is incredibly cool: A formula for the _aggregate time-discounted post-experiment lift_ as a function of sample size.
+This leads to something I think is incredibly cool: A formula for the _aggregate time-discounted expected post-experiment lift_ as a function of sample size.
 We call this quantity $\hat{L}_a$.
 The formula for $\hat{L}_a$ allows you to pick optimal sample sizes specific to your business circumstances.
 We'll cover two examples in Python, one where you are testing a continuous variable, and one where you are testing a binary variable (as in conversion rate experiments).

 As usual, the focus will be on choosing a sample size at the beginning of the experiment and committing to it, not on dynamically updating the sample size as the experiment proceeds.